lottielin/study-group-bot/README.md

 # Study Group Bot

-study-group-bot is an open source Discord server bot for creating study group invites with quick command
+study-group-bot is an open source Discord server bot for creating study group invites with one-line command

 ### Features